fcampelo/CLT/README.md

 From these two plots it is possible to observe a few interesting characteristics, such as the Gaussian sample distribution of the means and the decreasing variance of the sample distribution of means.

+This app was created using [Shiny](http://shiny.rstudio.com), which is a web application framework for [R](http://www.r-project.org) developed by Winston Chang and the fine folks from [RStudio](http://www.rstudio.com).
+The source code for the app above is somewhat simple, and consists of the two files shown to the right.
+Easy, right? ;-)

+By the way, this page was also implemented in RStudio, using their [R Markdown](http://rmarkdown.rstudio.com) capabilities to convert my code into a simple, human-readable report.

 I hope you enjoy this little demo.
-This is my very first shiny app, so comments, suggestions and (preferrably constructive) criticism are all welcome.
+This is my very first shiny app, so comments, suggestions and (preferrably constructive) criticism are all very welcome.

 Cheers,
 Felipe